Big Brother 4 (Courtesy Wikipedia, the free encyclopedia)

 On eviction night, all HouseGuests except for the Head of Household and the two nominees vote to evict one of the two nominees.
 This compulsory vote is conducted in the privacy of the Diary Room by the host Julie Chen.
 In the event of a tie, the Head of Household must cast the deciding vote, announcing it in front of the other HouseGuests.
 Unlike other versions of Big Brother, the HouseGuests may discuss the nomination and eviction process openly and freely.
 The nominee with the greater number of votes will be evicted from the House on the live Thursday broadcast, exiting to an adjacent studio to be interviewed by Chen.
 HouseGuests may voluntarily leave the House at any time and those who break the rules may be expelled from the house by Big Brother.
 The final seven HouseGuests evicted during the season will vote for the winner on the season finale.
 These "Jury Members" will be sequestered in a separate house and will not be allowed to watch the show except for competitions and ceremonies that include all of the remaining HouseGuests.
 The jury members will not be shown any Diary Room interviews or any footage that may include strategy or details regarding nominations.

 Thirteen HouseGuest were cast for this season of Big Brother.
 One of the original selections, Brandon, was kicked off of the show during the sequester period, after it was revealed he had communicated with his girlfriend.
 After his removal from the game, Jee was sent in as his replacement.
-As part of this seasons twist, five of the original eight Houseguests were shocked to find that an ex would be playing the game with them, as part of the "Ex-Factor" twist.
+As part of this season's twist, five of the original eight HouseGuests were shocked to find that an ex would be playing the game with them, as part of the "Ex-Factor" twist.
 The exes were Jun and Jee, Alison and Justin, Erika and Robert, David and Michelle, and Amanda and Scott.

 On Day 1, Alison, Dana, David, Erika, Jack, Jun, Nathan, and Scott entered the Big Brother House.
-Upon getting to know one another, they competed in the "X Marks the Spot" food competition, in which everyone earned food for the first week.
+Upon getting to know one another, they competed in the "X Marks the Spot" food competition, in which everyone successfully earned food for the first week.
 Upon returning inside, they were informed of the X-Factor twist, in which five more HouseGuest would be entering the game, and would be exes of some of the eight already in the house.
-Amanda, Jee, Justin, Michelle, and Robert then entered the House.
+Following this announcement, Amanda, Jee, Justin, Michelle, and Robert entered the House.
 On Day 3, HouseGuest partnered up and competed in the "Who's Ya Chum?"
 Head of Household competition.
 Though Alison and Nathan won the endurance portion of the competition, Scott chose which of the two would become the first HoH; he chose Nathan.
 On Day 5, he nominated Amanda and Jee for eviction.
-On Day 7, Dana won the "Feeling Knotty" Power of Veto competition, and kept nominations the same.
-On Day 8, Scott was expelled from the game after a violent outburst in which he revealed he had a sexually transmitted disease.
+On Day 7, Dana won the "Feeling Knotty" Power of Veto competition, and chose to keep nominations the same.
+On Day 8, Scott was expelled from the game after a violent outburst, in which he revealed he had a sexually transmitted disease.
 On Day 12, Amanda was evicted in a unanimous vote.

-Following Amanda's eviction, the remaining HouseGuests competed in the "Majority Rules" HoH competition, in which they answered questions on how they felt the majority of the HouseGuests would vote.
-Jee won.
-The following day, Alison, Justin, Erika, Jack, and Jun were put on the peanut butter and jelly diet, after losing the "Clash of the Casseroles" food competition.
+Following Amanda's eviction, the remaining HouseGuest competed in the "Majority Rules" HoH competition, in which they had to answer questions on how they felt the majority of the HouseGuest would vote.
+Jee was the winner of the competition.
+The following day, Michelle, David, Robert, Dana, and Nathan were put on the peanut butter and jelly diet, after losing the "Clash of the Casseroles" food competition.
 Jee nominated Erika and Michelle for eviction on Day 13.
-On Day 14, David won the "Duck Ball" competition, and left nominations the same.
-On Day 19, Michelle was evicted in a six to two vote, receiving the votes of only Justin and Robert.
+On Day 14, David won the "Duck Ball" competition, and chose to leave nominations the same.
+On Day 19, Michelle was evicted in a six to two vote, only receiving the votes of Justin and Robert.

-Following Michelle's eviction, HouseGuests competed in the "Everything In Three's" Head of Household competition, in which they faced off three at a time answering questions.
-Dana won.
+Following Michelle's eviction, HouseGuest competed in the "Everything In Three's" Head of Household competition, in which they faced off three at a time answering questions.
+Dana was the winner of the competition.
 On Day 20, all of the HouseGuest earned food for the week after the "Paratrooper" competition, in which they had to catch falling commando dolls in military hats.
-Each doll had the name of a food on it, and if they got the doll they earned that food for the week.
+Each doll had the name of a food on it, and if they got the doll they would earn that food for the week.
 Later that day, Dana nominated Alison and Jack for eviction.
 The following day, Nathan won the Power of Veto, and used it on Alison.
 David was named her replacement nominee.
 On Day 22, Alison won the "Spin-O-Matic" luxury competition, earning her and another HouseGuest a luxury dinner.
 She chose to take Nathan with her.
-On Day 26, David was evicted in a five to two vote, receiving the votes of only Erika and Alison.
+On Day 26, David was evicted in a five to two vote, only receiving the votes of Erika and Alison.

-Following Jack's eviction, HouseGuests competed in the "Disappearing Act" Head of Household competition, which Jun won.
+Following Jack's eviction, HouseGuest competed in the "Disappearing Act" Head of Household competition, which Jun won.
 Jun, as HoH, won a special trip outside of the Big Brother House to attend the 20th Annual MTV Video Music Awards.
 Her disappearance (as she entered the Diary Room and never returned) played a part in the veto Competition, as the HouseGuests had to guess where Jun was.
 Jun returned, and nominated Jee, her ex-boyfriend, and Alison.
-However, Alison won the veto and used it on herself, forcing Jun to put Robert in her place.
+However, Alison won the veto, and used it on herself, forcing Jun to put Robert in her place.
 Despite Robert being a replacement for Alison, Jee was unanimously evicted, making him the fifth member of the Jury of Seven.